strvaeq/Robotek-WRO2026/README.md

 > [!NOTE]
 > 📸 Visit our [`v-photos`](https://github.com/vania020/wro2025-robotek/tree/main/v-photos) folder for more detailed photos of the car

 ### **<ins>Versions of the Car</ins>**
-Our vehicle has gone through **10 versions** (and since we are always improving, there are still more to come!).
+Our vehicle has gone through **10 versions** (and since we are always improving, there are still more to come).
 It all started with a cardboard prototype, then moved on to acrylic and metal chassis designs, and later, we made personalized adjustments to a HiWonder kit.
 Along the way, we also experimented with different wheel designs, repositioned components, tested sensors like LiDAR, and finally adopted a new operating environment with ROS and Ubuntu.

 <table>
   <tr>
     <th width="10%">Version</th>